ngutech21/moksha/README.md

 ### Run mint (cashu-server)

 To run the mint you need to setup a lightning regtest environment like [Polar](https://lightningpolar.com) and a Lnbits or Lnd instance.
 In Lnbits create a new wallet and copy the admin key into the .env file and set the url to your Lnbits instance.
-The mint uses RocksDB for storing used proofs and pending invoices.
-You can set the path to the database in the .env file.
+The mint uses PostgreSQL for storing used proofs and pending invoices.
+The database URL can be configured in the .env file.

 ```bash
 install docker and docker-compose